mevdschee/php-crud-api/README.md

   - Supports a JSON array as input (batch insert)
   - Sanitize and validate input using callbacks
   - Permission system for databases, tables, columns and records
-  - Multi-tenant database layouts are supported
+  - Multi-tenant single and multi database layouts are supported
   - Multi-domain CORS support for cross-domain requests
   - Support for reading joined results from multiple tables
   - Search support on multiple criteria